Materiality (social sciences and humanities)

 In the social sciences, materiality is the notion that the physical properties of a cultural artifact have consequences for how the object is used.
 Some scholars expand this definition to encompass a broader range of actions, such as the process of making art, and the power of organizations and institutions to orient activity around themselves.
 The concept of materiality is used across many disciplines within the social sciences to focus attention on the impact of material or physical factors.
-Scholars working in science and technology studies, anthropology, organization studies, or communication studies may incorporate materiality as a dimension of their investigations.
+Scholars working in science and technology studies, anthropology, organization studies (see materiality turn), or communication studies may incorporate materiality as a dimension of their investigations.
 Central figures in the social scientific study of materiality are Harold Innis and Marshall McLuhan.

 Communication studies

 Communication studies scholars use theories of materiality when investigating the impact of media such as newspapers, radio, television, personal computing and the Internet.
 Collectively, these are termed “media effects” studies.
 In conjunction with materiality, some communication scholars make use of the concept of affordance: the idea that the features of a particular technology may encourage certain behaviours from the technology's users.
 Other scholars explore how technologies and the communities that use them may be mutually determining (the way users respond to technology tends to drive both features and cultural norms among users of that technology) or they may behave as co-creators (the abilities and limitations of a technology may make it a part of the works created using that technology).